spring-media/themis-graphql/README.md

 Run `yarn install`.

 # Testing
+Tests are mainly written as integration tests and should mainly be written as integration tests.

 Run `yarn test`.

 The test setup mocks all external requests (including remote gql resources like lean), with [nock](https://github.com/nock/nock).